JoseJVV/JoseJVV.github.io/index.md

     </figure>

     <p class="project-description">
-      Explanatory animation about the function of a STATCOM Power Plant and its process..
+      Explanatory animation about the function of a STATCOM Power Plant and its process.
     </p>
   </article>